IMAX: Phantom 65 IMAX 3D digital camera

-ARRI Alexa IMAX digital camera
+Arri Alexa IMAX digital camera

 In 2015, IMAX announced a 2D digital camera that was developed alongside Arri, the camera being based on the latter company's Arri Alexa 65 technology.
 The first production to use the camera was Captain America: Civil War.
 The Russo brothers have stated that they solely used the Arri Alexa IMAX on Avengers: Infinity War (2018) and Avengers: Endgame (2019).

-For Transformers: The Last Knight, two ARRI Alexa IMAX cameras were combined in a rig to provide native 3D, with the film containing 98% of IMAX footage.
+For Transformers: The Last Knight, two Arri Alexa IMAX cameras were combined in a rig to provide native 3D, with the film containing 98% of IMAX footage.

-Blackmagic URSA Mini Pro 12K

-In 2020, Blackmagic Design announced a 12K camera that can be used for shooting large-format IMAX.

 IMAX certified cameras

-In September 2020, IMAX launched the "Filmed In IMAX" program, which certifies high-quality digital cameras that can be used to create IMAX-format films.
-As the scope of certified cameras expands, it will be easier for filmmakers to create films to meet the projection needs of the IMAX giant screen theater.
-None of the certified cameras in the table below yet does 12K.
-The Blackmagic URSA Mini Pro 12K is not in the table below because it is not yet certified.
+In September 2020, IMAX launched the "Filmed for IMAX" program, which certifies high-quality digital cameras that can be used to create IMAX-format films.
+As the scope of certified cameras expands, it will be easier for filmmakers to create films to meet the projection needs of the IMAX giant screen theaters.

 Top Gun: Maverick (shot with the Sony CineAlta Venice) and Dune (shot with the Arri Alexa LF and Mini LF) were among the first films that used IMAX-certified cameras.
-Other films between 2021 and 2023 that captured with this program are The Suicide Squad (shot with the Red Ranger Monstro and Komodo), Shang-Chi and the Legend of the Ten Rings (shot with the Arri Alexa LF and Mini LF), The Battle at Lake Changjin and The Battle at Lake Changjin II (shot with the Red Ranger Monstro), Eternals (shot with the Arri Alexa LF and Mini LF), Doctor Strange in the Multiverse of Madness (shot with Panavision Millennium DXL2), Thor: Love and Thunder (Shot with the Arri Alexa LF and Mini LF), Black Panther: Wakanda Forever (Shot with the Sony CineAlta Venice), The Marvels (Shot with the Arri Alexa LF and Mini LF) and Dune: Part Two (Shot with the Arri Alexa LF and Mini LF).
-Guardians of the Galaxy Vol. 3 will the first film to shoot with the new IMAX-certified Red V-Raptor cameras instead of the Red Ranger Monstro.
+Other films between 2021 and 2023 that captured with this program are The Suicide Squad (shot with the Red Ranger Monstro and Komodo), Shang-Chi and the Legend of the Ten Rings (shot with the Arri Alexa LF and Mini LF), The Battle at Lake Changjin and The Battle at Lake Changjin II (shot with the Red Ranger Monstro), Eternals (shot with the Arri Alexa LF and Mini LF), Doctor Strange in the Multiverse of Madness (shot with Panavision Millennium DXL2), Thor: Love and Thunder (shot with the Arri Alexa LF and Mini LF), Black Panther: Wakanda Forever (shot with the Sony CineAlta Venice), Guardians of the Galaxy Vol. 3 (shot with the Red V-Raptor), The Marvels (shot with the Arri Alexa LF and Mini LF) and Dune: Part Two (shot with the Arri Alexa LF and Mini LF).